unyt-org/datex-specification/03_DATEX_Introduction.md

 There are multiple ways to store values in DATEX.
 Normal variables can be used to store a value temporarily until the end of the execution of the current scope.

-A variable can be created without specifying a type - DATEX variables are have the type `<Any>` per default.
+A variable can be created without specifying a type - DATEX variables are have the type `any` per default.

 There are 3 types of variables: dynamic variables (`var`), reference variables (`ref`), and value variables (`val`).